Stop Climate Chaos Scotland is a diverse coalition of over 60 civil society organisations in Scotland campaigning together on climate change.

 The Arkbound Foundation is a publishing and media charity, dedicated to empowering people through writing.
 We support work that raises awareness of climate change, enabling the voices of people most impacted by it to get heard and covering the important issue of adaptation.

 Baldernock Community Council

-We are a small parish of around 280 households 7 miles north of Glasgow.
+We are a small parish of around 280 households located seven miles north of Glasgow.
 Our closest town is Milngavie and we are a largely dispersed rural community but include the villages of Bardowie and Balmore.
 We have a thriving playgroup and primary school, a church and we are home to the Balmore Trust, a charity.
 We were lucky enough to secure Climate Challenge Funding and ran a project which ended in March 2011.
 We carried out energy surveys and held awareness-raising events and think there has been a lasting positive effect.
-We were the first Community Council to join SCCS.
+We were the first community council to join SCCS.